tonyest/Prospress/readme.txt

 Important upgrade to fix end time bug in WordPress 3.1

 = 1.1 =
-New version with buy now, bug fixes and
+New version with buy now, bug fixes and more.

 = 1.0.2 =
 Upgrade to fix bug displaying Price & Winning Bidder columns on the admin page for all custom post types.